pythonph/pycon-organizer-manual/logistics.md

 ## Responsibilities

+The Logistics committee is responsible for:

-- Responsible for communicating with the venue.
+- communicating with the venue.
-- Responsible for conference food and communicating with catering
+- conference food and communicating with catering
-- Responsible for volunteer briefing
+- volunteer briefing
-- Responsible for contributor's dinner (sponsors, speakers and volunteers)
+- contributor's dinner (sponsors, speakers and volunteers)
-- Responsible for communicating with the catering
+- communicating with the catering
-- Footwork and heavy lifting
+- footwork and heavy lifting

 ## Venue
 Reservation of venue should include the following: